jet/propulsion/DOCUMENTATION.md

 - You have a natural way to cope with small spikes in traffic
 - You can normally easily rig things such that you run multiple instances of your Queue Processor if the backlog gets too long (i.e. the Competing Consumer pattern)
 - Anything that fails can be deferred for later retry pretty naturally (i.e. set a visibility timeout on the item)
-- Any case which for some reason triggers an exception, can be dealt with as a Poison Message
+- Any case which for some reason triggers a recurring exception, can be dealt with as a Poison Message
 - After a configured amount of time or attempts, you can have messages shift to a Dead Letter Queue.
 There are established practices regarding alerting in such circumstances and/or triggering retries of Dead Lettered messages
 - Arranging processing via a Queue also gives a natural way for other systems (or ad-hoc admin tools) to trigger such messages too.
 For example, you can easily do a manual trigger or re-trigger of some reaction by adding a message out of band.
 - Queues are a generally applicable technique in a wide variety of systems, and look great on a system architecture diagram or a resume